RuthAndRoth/Reference/README.md

   * Rigging Fitted Mesh skeletons: http://wiki.secondlife.com/wiki/Mesh/Rigging_Fitted_Mesh
   * Improved Second Life avatar meshes: http://web.archive.org/web/20120711023730/http://abbloch.com/slAvatars_OBJ_Fixed/

 * Mesh: created as part of the work on the RuthAndRoth Project, includes avatar model armatures and bones.
-Other avatar-related reference files can be found i the RuthAndRoth/R3 repository.
+Other avatar-related reference files can be found in the RuthAndRoth/R3 repository.

 * Textures: created as part of the work on the RuthAndRoth Project